 The success of the Suame ITTU throughout the 1980s provides useful recommendations on what will likely make an impact in the Suame Magazine.
 In particular, there is the need for continuous collaboration across sectors, which is seen as crucial for creation and proliferation of new technology-based industries.
-Unlike centralised organisational structures such as those in most of developing world fab labs and makerspaces, the informal sector is characterised by decentralised systems that ensure collective efficiency but could make it difficult to gather grassroots support.
+Unlike centralised organisational structures such as those in most developing- world makerspaces/FabLabs, the informal sector is characterised by decentralised systems that ensure collective efficiency but could make it difficult to gather grassroots support.
 Historically, schools and governments have failed to provide appropriate training for small-scale manufacturers and the failure continues.
-Therefore, it may be useful to follow the model of the Suame ITTU and locate new fab labs and makerspaces in the middle of Suame Magazine.
-If the Suame Magazine artisans deem fab labs and makerspaces to be useful, the local associations could then initiate their own-similar to way that makerspaces have emerged across the developed world.
-With exogenous fab labs/makerspaces as external interventions, local unions and influential artisans from the informal sector need to participate in determining workshop activities and organising new classes.
+Therefore, it may be useful to follow the model of the Suame ITTU and locate new makerspaces/FabLabs in the middle of Suame Magazine.
+If the Suame Magazine artisans deem makerspaces/FabLabs to be useful, the local associations could then initiate their own-similar to the way that such spaces have emerged across the developed world.
+With exogenous makerspaces/FabLabs as external interventions, local unions and influential artisans from the informal sector need to participate in determining workshop activities and organising new classes.

-Reiterating our previous comment on the need for better information about opportunities in the informal sector, creative informal artisans could be provided with fellowship or apprenticeship opportunities to spend time in workshops such as fab labs.
+Reiterating our previous comment on the need for better information about opportunities in the informal sector, creative informal artisans could be provided with fellowship or apprenticeship opportunities to spend time in workshops such as makerspaces.

-According to Waldman-Brown et al. (2012), the ITTU example indicates that informal artisans as potential users of fab labs for local manufacturing need to recognise the relevance of fab lab technologies.
+According to Waldman-Brown et al. (2012), the ITTU example indicates that informal artisans, as potential users of FabLabs for local manufacturing, need to recognise the relevance of FabLab technologies.
 Therefore, new technologies and methods must not seem too difficult to learn and must exhibit their potential for increasing profit or livelihood of informal artisans.

 There is also need for the maker movement to adapt their technical capabilities to the local environment.
-For instance, the majority of manufacturing businesses in the informal sector of Suame Magazine use large-scale industrial tools and resources rather than the precise, small-scale prototyping equipment available in makerspaces.
+For instance, the majority of manufacturing businesses in the informal sector of Suame Magazine use large-scale industrial tools and resources rather than the precise, small-scale prototyping equipment available in makerspaces/FabLabs.
 As a direct intervention, microprocessors could be useful for integrating sensors into agricultural processing equipment, but if maker movement staff are unfamiliar with industrial machinery they may have difficulty making sufficiently robust product to satisfy customers.